dotnetkolz/movies-api/README.md

 ## Usage

-This api exposes 4 endpoints, these endpoints will be provided after the deployment id complete.
+This api exposes 4 endpoints, these endpoints will be provided after the deployment is complete.

 All APIs need below authorization header to work